Bruno21511/paper-voice-biomarkers-mfbm-acoustic/README.md

 ### Audio Corpus (MEEI)

 The audio signals used in this work are a subset of the **Massachusetts Eye and Ear Infirmary (MEEI)** Voice Disorders Database, commercialised by Kay Elemetrics Corp.
-The subset used in this implementation closely follows the one used in [1][2] (see Note on Results below).
+The subset used in this implementation closely follows the one used in [1][2] (see Note on Dataset below).

 | Class | Description | N |
 |-------|-------------|---|